itspgiri/Hotel-Management/README.md

 # Hotel-Management

-PROJECT COMPLETION DATE: JAN 2017
+Project Completion Date: JAN 2017
+Complete detailed description of project and report in Final Report.